dyne/dowse/README.md

 Dowse's transparent proxy configuration, which weeds out adverts and takes care of browser's privacy.

-To make sure that dowse is started at every boot, just add it to the `/etc/rc.local` file, in our example that would be the line:

-	/usr/src/dowse/dowse start

 # Disclaimer

-Dowse is Copyright (C) 2012-2014 by the Dyne.org Foundation
+Dowse is Copyright (C) 2012-2015 by the Dyne.org Foundation

 Dowse is written by Denis Roio <jaromil@dyne.org>